'Homeland' star Mandy Patinkin is furious. Here's why.

 And while Europe has been rattled by a border crisis over the past three years, Patinkin is most animated by the mention of President Donald Trump.

 Does Patinkin believe that he could change the president's mind?
-Would Trump be swayed if he were to travel to the Greek islands and witness the human suffering firsthand?
+Would Trump be swayed if he were to travel to the Greek islands and witnessed the human suffering firsthand?

 "I know it would get through to him.
 I believe it," Patinkin said.
 "I believe it because Donald Trump is, first and foremost, a human being.
 And human beings have hearts and compassion and morality and ethics and I believe, at Donald Trump's core, he too has that."